-To engineer a behavioral training approach with this new research, Media Partners instructional design experts have teamed with specialists in human behavior who’ve identified three core factors that influence intent and, ultimately, behavior.
-Those influences are explained in a recent article by Media Partners Senior Behavioral and Data Scientist Amanda Hagman, PhD.
+To develop this ground-breaking behavioral training approach, our instructional design team has partnered with specialists in the field of human behavior.
+These experts have identified three key factors that drive intent and shape behavior.
+Those influences are explained in an article by our Senior Behavioral and Data Scientist Amanda Hagman, PhD.
 Briefly, they are:

 Stay connected with Media Partners as we reveal more about these new insights and intelligence that can impact workforce behavior and strategically influence organizational culture.